ParvPara/DeepSeek_RAG/README.md

 4. Place your documents in the `data` directory (supports PDF, DOCX, and TXT files)

+- Create data folder in the root folder so you will have frontend, backend and data folders

 ## Usage

 1. Start the ingestion process to load documents into the vector store: